yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 If the delegation is for a STAR certificate, the Order object created by the
 NDC:

-- MUST have a `delegation` attribute indicating the configuration delegation that applies to this Order;
+- MUST have a `delegation` attribute indicating the preconfigured delegation that applies to this Order;
-- MUST have entries in the `identifiers` field for each delegated name(s) present in the configuration;
+- MUST have entries in the `identifiers` field for each delegated name present in the configuration;
 - MUST NOT contain the `notBefore` and `notAfter` fields;
 - MUST contain an `auto-renewal` object and inside it, the fields